-- There were four short-listing panels, each consisting of three Ruskin tutors; the panels convened on a single day, with a final Shortlisting Review meeting at which all the panels joined together to agree final decisions. - All candidates' UCAS applications were reviewed by a Fine Art admissions panel in conjunction with portfolios submitted on SlideRoom for the purposes of shortlisting for interview. - Portfolios were reviewed by Fine Art department admissions panel members and scored from 10 0, with those candidates achieving a score of 7 or more being shortlisted for interview.
-See Appendix 1 for the portfolio marking scale - Applicants with lower scores in some aspects of their application will only have been invited for interview with special consideration of other factors, for example, contextual data.
+- There were four shortlisting panels, each consisting of three Ruskin tutors; the panels convened on a single day, with a final Shortlisting Review meeting at which all the panels joined together to agree final decisions. - All candidates' UCAS applications were reviewed by a Fine Art admissions panel in conjunction with portfolios submitted on SlideRoom for the purposes of shortlisting for interview. - Portfolios were reviewed by Fine Art department admissions panel members and scored from 10 - 0, with those candidates achieving a score of 7 or more meeting the requirement for shortlisting for interview.
+See Appendix 1 for the portfolio marking scale. - Applicants with borderline scores in some aspects of their application will only have been invited for interview with special consideration of other factors, for example, contextual data.